Change Repository URL without losing manual-added commit-issue references

 nobody else faces this kind of issue?

-RE: Change Repository URL without losing manual-added commit-issue references - Added by Konstantin Tkachenko about 4 years ago
+RE: Change Repository URL without losing manual-added commit-issue references - Added by Konstantin Tkachenko almost 7 years ago

 We have the same issue, but with subversion.